zsiki/GeoEasy/doc/reference_guide.rst

 .. note::

-    Do not uses multi lines to set a single parameter is you edit the file manualy
+    Do not uses multi lines to set a single parameter if you edit the file manualy.

 .. note::